 What Good Integration Governance Looks Like

-The integrations I've seen succeed share three structural features.
+The integrations I have seen succeed share three structural features.
 First, a dedicated integration product owner: someone whose only job is the integration, not a senior PM with three other workstreams.
 Second, a clear data ownership register: for every system and dataset, there is a named person accountable for its accuracy during the transition.
 Third, a parallel-run period where both systems run simultaneously with daily reconciliation before the legacy system is decommissioned.
 This is expensive and uncomfortable.
 It is also the only reliable way to catch the edge cases that automated testing misses.

 M&A integration is where finance platform strategy and product execution collide at the worst possible time.
 The companies that handle it well are the ones that treat it as a product programme, not an IT project.